 She is also a regular contributor on KPNX Channel 12 News, the Phoenix NBC television affiliate, as a law enforcement expert.
 Using her training and background, she provides comment and analysis of current news stories.

 In 2015, she was elected President of the Sisters in Crime Desert Sleuths Chapter in the Phoenix metro area.
 It was an amazing year, full of excitement as the organization grew to 120 members.
 Later that year, she was offered a three-book contract and her writing career began in earnest.
 The first book in the Veranda Cruz series, BLOOD’S ECHO, won the Mariposa Award for Best First Novel.
 The second, PHOENIX BURNING, garnered critical acclaim, including a starred review in Publishers Weekly and inclusion in the list of Best 25 Suspense Novels of 2018 by Book Riot.
-The third book in the series, DEATH BLOW, will be published in March 2019.
+The third book in the series, DEATH BLOW, was published in March 2019.

 Sisters in Crime (national)